MarvinAmine/it-is-hot-over-there/README.md

 ![image](https://github.com/MarvinAmine/it-is-hot-over-there/assets/126837473/44812a2d-fbbc-4c27-9411-c131f038c8ab)

 ## About
-Hot Cities Explorer provides a comprehensive table of cities with temperatures over 25°C. This project showcases key data points like the median temperature, crime index, average Airbnb price, and the lowest average airfare for each city.
+Hot Cities Explorer provides a comprehensive table of cities with temperatures over 25°C. This project showcases key data points like the median temperature, crime index, average Airbnb price, the lowest average airfare for each city.
+A ranking is also evaluated by combinating all the metrics.

 ## Data Sources
 The data presented in this project are manually collected from various reliable sources: